-The Aboriginal Awareness Group (AAG) was started in 2012 and is an approved social action project of First Unitarian Congregation of Toronto.
+The Reconciliation Working Group was started in 2012 as the Aboriginal Awareness Group (the AAG), and is an approved social action project of First Unitarian Congregation of Toronto.

 To better understand and to be supportive of the social justice issues of importance